WillYallop/functionalities/packages/toggler/README.md

 - Optional attribute to set a custom active class
 - Optional attribute to set the default toggle state
 - Option attribute to target other togglers to trigger them off
+- Set multi toggler elements that toggle children togglers based on its state

 ## Example